Ancient Mesopotamia: History and Timeline

 Here is a quick overview of important events that occurred in and around the fertile regions of ancient Mesopotamia.
 The timeline begins around the year 5,000 BCE and ends when Alexander the Great of Macedon conquered ancient Persia in the year 333 BCE.

 5000 BCE- The Sumer people (the Sumerians) were the first organized settlers and city-states to occupy the fertile valleys of Mesopotamia.
 They soon developed sophisticated irrigation channels to water their crops.

 4500 BCE- With a stable climate and a constant supply of freshwater, the Sumerians soon had to contend with food surpluses.
 The excesses made them form trading routes across various city-states such as Nippur, Kish, Lagash, Eridu, Ur, Uruk, and Umma.
 Obviously, those city-states had to protect their reserves and farmlands; hence, they built city walls with resources raised from taxing the populace.

 4000 BCE- By the turn of the new millennium, the Sumerians had become relatively more organized.
 Also, organized polytheist religious worship and rituals thrived.
 Priests and noblemen were at the helm of Sumerian affairs.
 With this came large monuments and temples built in honor of their numerous gods and goddesses.
 One of such temples was what archaeologists and historians term as a Ziggurat.

 3500 BCE- After centuries and centuries of development, the Sumerians developed the first form of writing, which used simple pictures and signs.
 Regardless of its simplicity, it was very useful in record keeping and conducting business transactions.
 Scribes would record the things by inscribing pictograms on clay tablets.
 Hundreds of years later, this form of writing became more refined and profound.
 It included proper sound structures, phonetics, and meanings.
 Historians call it the Cuneiform Writing.

 3200 BCE- The first wheel gets invented by the Sumerians.
 With wheels and cart came greater movement of people and the transportation of goods across Sumerian city-states.

 3000 BCE- Mathematics, astrology, and chemistry start to spring up.
 With regard to mathematics, the Sumerians developed the base 60 system.

-2700 BCE- King Gilgamesh ascended to the throne of Ur.
+2700 BCE- King Gilgamesh ascends to the throne of Ur.

 2400 BCE- Akkadian language becomes the dominant language among the Sumerians.